 Ends Measurement Annual Metrics Efficient number of households served Households served (#) Set based on prior year(s) attainment and program capacity.
-Access to resources/services to move to and stabilize housing Housing Stability At least standard below or greater if prior year(s) achievement was greater • At least 12 months for PSH (goal to be set not to exceed 24 months, actual attainment may be greater than goal) • Up to 10 months for TH Housing Affordability at Exit (%) (PSH only) At least 50% of successful youth have their housing affordability ratio, measured as cost of housing (rent and utilities) divided by the household's income at exit, lower than 50%.
+Access to resources/services to move Housing Stability At least 24 months for PSH. to and stabilize housing Not to exceed 10 months for TH.
+Housing Affordability at Exit (%) (PSH only) At least 50% of successful youth have their housing affordability ratio, measured as cost of housing (rent and utilities) divided by the household's income at exit, lower than 50%.
 (Monitored only.)
 Usage of CSB Direct Client Assistance (%) (TH only) % of youth that receive CSB DCA will be consistent with prior performance and/or program design.
-Basic needs met in a non-congregate environment Successful housing outcomes (%) At least 90% successful housing outcomes for PSH and 80% successful housing outcomes for TH.

-Ends Measurement Annual Metrics Successful housing outcomes (#) Calculated based on the Successful housing outcomes % measurement.
-Successful housing exits (%) (PSH only) At least 50% of exits are successful housing outcomes.
-Not re-enter the emergency shelter system Exit to Homelessness (%) <10% of those who exit housing will return to homelessness within 180 days of exit.
+Basic needs met in a non-congregate environment Successful housing outcomes (%) At least 90% successful housing outcomes for PSH and 75% successful housing outcomes for TH.
+Successful housing outcomes (#) Calculated based on the Successful housing outcomes % measurement.
+Successful housing exits (%) At least 50% of exits are successful (PSH only) housing outcomes.
+Not re-enter the emergency shelter system Exit to Homelessness (%) Less than 10% of those who exit housing will return to homelessness within 180 days of exit.
 Efficient and effective use of a pool of community resources Cost per household Cost per youth will be consistent with budget.
 Evaluated annually and presented to the CoC.

-Cost per unit Cost per unit will be consistent with budget.
+Ends Measurement Annual Metrics Cost per unit Cost per unit will be consistent with budget.
 Evaluated annually and presented to the CoC.
-Average Engagement Time (TH only) For TH, the engagement time from shelter or CARR Team not to exceed XX days.
-Program Occupancy Rate (%) Full occupancy (>95%) for PSH and 95% for TH.
-Turnover Rate (%) (PSH only) Set based on prior year(s) attainment, an annual 20% turnover rate is desirable.
+Average Engagement Time (TH only) For TH, the engagement time from shelter or CARR Team referral to program entry not to exceed 20 days.
+Program Occupancy Rate (%) Full occupancy, at least 95%.
+Turnover Rate (%) (PSH only) An annual 20% turnover rate is desirable.
 (Monitored only.)
 Pass program certification Provide access to resources and services to end homelessness.
-CoC or HUD Standards Negative Reason for leaving (%) Less than 20% leave for non- compliance or disagreement with rules Increase in cash income, other than employment, from entry to exit or end of reporting period (%) At least 30% of youth adults will increase income from other sources than employment from entry to exit or end of reporting period.
+CoC or HUD Standards Negative Reason for leaving (%) Less than 20% leave for non- compliance or disagreement with rules.
+Increase in cash income, other than employment, from entry to exit or end of reporting period (%) At least 30% of youth adults will increase income from other sources than employment from entry to exit or end of reporting period.
 Increase in income from employment, from entry to exit or end of reporting period (%) At least 15% of youth adults will have increased employment income from entry to exit or end of reporting period.
 Income growth At least 30% of youth adults increase their income from entry to exit or end of reporting period.
-(Monitored only) Improved physical health status At least 25% of youth self-report improved physical health from entry to exit or end of reporting period.
-Improved substance use status At least 50% of youth self-report decreased substance use from entry to

-Ends Measurement Annual Metrics exit or end of reporting period.
-Improved mental health status At least 35% of youth self-report improved mental health from entry to exit or end of reporting period.
-Education goal met At least 50% of youth self-report meeting their education goal from entry to exit or end of reporting period.
-Employment goal met At least 50% of youth self-report meeting their employment goal from entry to exit or end of reporting period.
+(Monitored only) Improved physical health status At least 30% of youth self-report improved physical health from entry to exit or end of reporting period.
+Improved substance use status At least 30% of youth self-report decreased substance use from entry to exit or end of reporting period.
+Improved mental health status At least 30% of youth self-report improved mental health from entry to exit or end of reporting period.
+Education goal met At least 30% of youth self-report meeting their education goal from entry to exit or end of reporting period.
+Employment goal met At least 30% of youth self-report meeting their employment goal from entry to exit or end of reporting period.